johninquest/ipm/README.md

 ## Other notes

-##
-Names
+## Names
 - InsurAlly ***
 - CoverNest
 - InsurSafe
-- PolicyKeeper -> Polikeepr
+- PolicyKeeper
 - CoverView
 - Policy Pocket

 ## Catchphrases
 - Simplify Your Insurance Life: Organize all your policies in one place.
 Get peace of mind knowing you're covered.
 - All Your Policies, One App: From health to home, manage all your insurance coverage in one secure, organized location.

+- New -> DE -> All deine Versicherungspolicen auf einen Blick - in einer App.
+      -> EN -> All your Insurance Policies at a Glance.
+In One App

 ## Regulation
 - https://www.gesetze-im-internet.de/englisch_vvg/index.html